dean-rahman/dean-rahman.github.io/cmdline_course.md

    Navigating a UNIX System

    Stuff we were doing in Week 1 to files (copying, moving, deleting), we started doing to entire directories in Week 2!
 We also learned how to move files *between* computers.
-Holy guocamole!
-(The other computer, not the one you're physically typing on, being called a "remote server" through a remote connection command named <scp>).
+Holy guacamole!
+(The other computer, not the one we're physically typing on, being called a "remote server" through a remote connection command named <scp>).

    Besides all the wowing, this is the week that the necessary mindset became extra clear for me.
 It was in the context of zipping and unzipping files, but it applies to everything command line.
 Should we sit around memorizing <tar -czvf name-of-archive.tar.gz /path/to/directory-or-file> to zip files?
 Or <tar -xf name-of-archive.tar.\
    gz> to unzip files?
 Of course not.
 Either we acquire these or any commands because we use these every day or we always have the internet for reference.
 While learning by Googling is becoming the modus operandi for most practitioners, especially in a powerful domain as powerful as command line, it is essential to become aware of what is possible and expand the problem solving mindset and look up exact commands (syntax) by reference.